siddarthkay/status.im/source/technical/run_status_node.md

 ```bash
 ./build/bin/statusd -h
 ```
-The default settings will not let you run a full relay and history node.
+Note that the default settings will not let you run a full relay and history node.

 ### Configuration

 The configuration is provided as a JSON file.
-A basic config that will let you run a Waku node that also stores historical messages would look like this:
+Here is a basic config to run a Waku node that also stores historical messages:

 `./config.json`
 ```json